 8 MATERIAL TEST CERTIFICATE (MTC), STORAGE AND DISPOSAL

 8.1 Material test certificate (MTC) from the sealant manufacturer shall be made available for every batch/lot.
-The lot / batch acceptance tests as mentioned in the table 1 shall be submitted before the delivery of material to the project site, attesting that the sealant materials conform to the specification requirements.
+The lot / batch acceptance tests as mentioned in the Table 1 shall be submitted before the delivery of material to the project site, attesting that the sealant materials conform to the specification requirements.

 8.2 Material shall be stored and protected in accordance with a manufacturer’s printed instructions.
 Expired material shall not be discarded and shall be disposed in accordance with the guideline outlined by the local authority.